takere/takere-hcp/README.md

 1. Go to config folder and configure the environment (configuration files are in the environments folder while environment selection is defined in environment.config.ts);

-2. Open a terminal in the project root and run the following command: `npm start`;
+2. Open a terminal in the project root and run the following command: `npm install --legacy-peer-deps`;

+3. Run the following command: `npm start`;

-3. Now open your browser and go to http://localhost:3000.
+4. Now open your browser and go to http://localhost:3000.

 ## 🖼 Gallery